jamie2210/CI_MS3_RR/README.md

 As a returning registered user of the site I want to be able to:

 1. Log in to my account.
-2. Create, edit, delete and view my my rave reviews.
+2. Create, edit, delete and view my rave reviews.
 3. Create, edit, delete and view my profile.
 4. Search for other rave reviews from other members.